Cray-HPE/docs-csm/operations/network/customer_accessible_networks/can_to_chn/network/chn_enable.md

       }
       ```

-1. Edit the JSON file with the extracted compute node configuration and add the UAN layer to it.
+1. Edit the JSON file with the extracted compute node configuration and add the UAN layer to the end of the JSON file.

 1. (`ncn-m001#`) Update the compute node CFS configuration.